Open Accessibility Menu

 Personal interests:

 I am a committed bike commuter—even during the rainy season!
 I also have two boys who keep me busy and active.
-In my free time, I love to sing with my husband (used to sing with a band during fellowship in Colorado) and read non-medical books.
+In my free time, I love to sing with my husband (used to sing with a band during fellowship in Colorado) and read fiction.
+Also, check out my podcast, Embracing Diabetes!

 (back to top)